SamuelLo1/ExpressAuth/README.md

       ```

    Upon success, a temporary JWT token is returned as a response (the token has a time limit of 1hr so it will need to be refreshed when not working)
-3. viewing a user profile:
+3. To view a user profile:
    send a GET request to http://localhost:3000/api/users/profile
    with the following added to header:
       ```